JensGeorg/GSA-sRNA-RNA-interaction-/README.md

        warning(paste(num_na_outputs, "NA values produced in GSA output.
 Results might be unreliable.
 Consider checking parameter ranges or ODE stability.
 Imputing with median for Sobol calculation.")) median_output_for_imputation <- median(gsa_model_outputs, na.rm=TRUE)
        if (is.na(median_output_for_imputation) && num_na_outputs < length(gsa_model_outputs)) { # if median is NA but not all are NA
-           # Fallback if median is NA (e.g. too many NAs, or extreme values making median NA)
-           # This is a basic imputation, more sophisticated methods might be needed
            warning("Median for imputation is NA, attempting to use mean.") mean_output_for_imputation <- mean(gsa_model_outputs, na.rm=TRUE)
             if(is.na(mean_output_for_imputation)){